jorgevelezgarcia/IBM-Data-Science-Professional-Certificate-JorgeVelez/01. What is Data Science/README.md

-# 📊What is Data Science?
+# 📊vWhat is Data Science?

 ## 📄 Summary
 This course introduces the field of data science, highlighting its importance in a data-driven world.
 It covers key topics, explains the role of data scientists, and showcases practical applications of data science in various industries.